Algonquin Park in Fall

 Distance: 10.4 km (6.4 mile) loop

-Estimated hiking time: 3-4 hours
+Estimated hiking time: around 4 hours

-The Centennial Ridges Trail is one of the longest hikes in Algonquin that can be done in a day (or less.)
 The terrain you’re brought through is very varied; with some forest, cliffside views of forest valleys and lakes.
 It’s my personal favourite trail.

-To do the Centennial Ridges trail, I recommend bringing 1.5-2 litres of water per person, as well as plenty of snacks, and hat/sunscreen.
 Good shoes are a must.
 There are many rock lookout areas to sit down – when you see the first one, there will be plenty more lookout areas to sit down for a break if you keep going.

 The terrain in Centennial Ridges is extremely rugged, with lots of tree roots sticking out all over the trail.
 Good shoes are recommended for any hike in Algonquin, but especially for Centennial Ridges.